 – Insurance Research Council Study 2004

 Motor vehicle accidents can result in significant injuries to drivers and passengers.
-First of all, it is important to remain calm, and begin to assess the situation.
+First of all, it is important to remain calm and to assess the situation.

 Are you injured?
 Call 911 or ask a passenger or bystander to do so.
 If your injuries are serious, try not to move, and wait for emergency response personnel.
 If you are not injured, check on the status of your passengers.
 Is anyone else in the vehicle injured?
 Contact emergency response and report their injuries to the dispatcher.